 Streamlined Energy & Carbon Reporting (SECR)

-Who needs to comply with the SECR?
+Who must comply with SECR?

 Quoted companies of any size that are already obliged to report under mandatory greenhouse gas reporting regulations.

 Unquoted companies incorporated in the UK that meet the definition of ‘large’ under the Companies Act 2006 will have new reporting obligations.
 This applies to registered and unregistered companies.
 Note that the criteria for ‘large’ differs from the ESOS Regulations.

 ‘Large’ Limited Liability Partnerships (LLPs) will be required to prepare and file a ‘Energy and Carbon Report’.

-- a turnover of £36 million or more;
+- A turnover of £36 million or more

-- 250 employees or more.
+- 250 employees or more

 Source: Carbon Trust